 Data creates the opportunity to conduct analysis in granular detail.
 Moving away from assessing the performance of whole restaurants, we can drill down into the popularity of menu items.

-By accurately analyzing the data collected data via your POS, you can find out which products are the most popular.
-You can then offer special deals to promote new items or renew the enthusiasm around existing ones.
-An example of this could be an offer which packages a leading item with a less popular one, enabling you to see whether your promotional efforts were at fault.
+By accurately analyzing the data collected data via your POS, you can find out which products are the most popular and offer special related deals.
+This helps promote new items and renew enthusiasm around existing ones.
+An example could be an offer which pairs a leading item with a less popular one, enabling you to see whether your promotional efforts were at fault.

 3. Maximize customer value

-No customer is built the same; each customer will spend a different amount, on different things, and require a unique incentive to get them engaged.
+No customer is built the same; each requires a unique incentive to help get them engaged with a product.

-Thankfully you can now segment your customers into groups and analyze their value according to a range of factors, like how recently they visited, how frequently they visit, and how much they spend.
+Thankfully you can now segment your ideal customers into groups and analyze their value according to a range of factors.
+For example, how recently they visited, how frequently they visit, and how much they tend to spend.

-From here, you might want to offer special rewards to your premium customers.
+From here, you might want to offer customer loyalty rewards to your premium customers.
 Some restaurants report that as much as 70% of their revenue come from their VIP diners.
-Nurturing those relationships could be crucial to the success of your restaurant.
+Nurturing those relationships could be crucial to the success of your restaurant.¹

 4. Increase foot traffic during slow periods